 In December 2019, Business Insider estimated that brands will invest up to $15 billion on influencer marketing by 2022.
 Among other things, this estimate was based on the fact that social media influencers proved themselves to be highly effective promotional tools.
 Individuals with a significant following on platforms like Instagram, YouTube, TikTok, and Facebook became important voices for brands that were seeking to spread their word.
-However, under the current circumstances, many influencers are not seeing money flowing into their bank accounts as they previously did.
+However, under the current circumstances, many influencers are not seeing as much money flowing into their bank accounts as they previously did.

 Because of the various regulations as well as the changes in consumer behaviors, needs, desires, and wants, many businesses have had to shift their marketing strategies during COVID-19, including the way they market, who they market to, and even what they market.
-Marketing strategies that may have worked previously, may no longer work now.
+Marketing strategies that may have worked previously may no longer work now.
 Moreover, the products and services that a company previously offered may no longer add value to the lives of consumers.
 It is important as a business owner to understand how to ensure good consumer experience and how to utilize various marketing strategies to your strengths during this time.
 As the near-term effects of the coronavirus outbreak continue to be felt across the global economy, businesses and creators alike are doing their best to adapt to changes in the influencer marketing industry.
 Like any other person or business during this time, influencers and content creators have had to adjust to rapid changes in the industry as the coronavirus continues to spread globally.
 There are perks and downsides to all of the changes coronavirus has brought upon us.
 In this guide, we will discuss both the challenges and changes social media influencers and businesses have seen with influencer marketing, and share tips for influencers to use during the COVID-19 coronavirus pandemic.

 How Coronavirus is Changing Internet Usage and Media Consumption

-How Has the Coronavirus Changed How You Use the Internet?, an article written by Jeremy Engle for the New York Times discusses how stuck at home orders during the pandemic have led Americans to spend more of their lives online.
+How Has the Coronavirus Changed How You Use the Internet?, an article written by Jeremy Engle for the New York Times, discusses how stuck at home orders during the pandemic have led Americans to spend more of their lives online.
 In the Times’ analysis of internet usage across the United States, they found that with nearly all public gatherings called off and stay-at-home orders put in place, Americans are seeking out entertainment on streaming services like Netflix and YouTube, and looking to connect with one another on social media outlets like Facebook.

 In the past few years, users of these services were increasingly moving to their smartphones, creating an industry wide focus on mobile.
-Interestingly enough, however, now that we are spending our days at home, with computers close at hand, Americans appear to be remembering how unpleasant it can be to squint at those little phone screens.
+Interestingly enough, however, now that we are spending our days at home with computers close at hand, Americans appear to be remembering how unpleasant it can be to squint at those little phone screens.
 Facebook, Netflix, and YouTube have all seen user numbers on their phone apps stagnate or fall off as their websites have grown.
 Moreover, with the rise of social distancing, we are seeking out new ways to connect, mostly through video chat.
 While traditional social media sites have been growing, it seems that we want to do more than just connect through messaging and text — we want to see one another.
 As a result, several video chatting apps like Google Hangout, Duo, Zoom, and Houseparty, all of which allow groups of friends to join a single video chat, have seen large increases in their user numbers.

 Moreover, internet behavior and in-home media consumption due to the coronavirus outbreak has vastly increased, according to several studies.
 A global online survey, Consuming media at home due to the coronavirus worldwide 2020, by country, conducted in March 2020 by Statista, revealed that the coronavirus has had a direct impact on in-home media consumption around the world.
 44% of respondents worldwide said that they were spending longer on social media.
-51% of respondents worldwide said that they were watching more shows/films on streaming services like Netflix, whilst 36% were said they were spending more time on computer/video games.
+51% of respondents worldwide said that they were watching more shows/films on streaming services like Netflix, whilst 36% said they were spending more time on computer/video games.

 Between January and late March, internet traffic increased by around a quarter in many major cities, and the demand for online services skyrocketed.
 Video calls have replaced face-to-face interactions and stay-at-home entertainment is booming.
 This is a time like never before.
 The desire for digital content is at a peak.
 If done right, businesses and influencers alike will still be able to make a profit and keep their loyal consumers.